 Cabernet?
 More Like Caber-Yay!

 Strengthening your wine pairing skills requires time, practice, and a little bit of good luck.
 Recipes vary and everyone makes food a little bit differently, which means you may discover a new wine pairing that hasn’t been recommended before.
+You may even find great pairings that work well for the a la carte meaning.

 Wine pairing is similar to art--other people may have useful opinions on it, but only you know what you’re most interested in.
 Provided you're thoughtfully considering which flavors complement each other, you'll have interesting meals that prompt customers to come back for more.